Aspirinsmurf/risky-plays-calculator/README.md

 Optionally, you can label the different tables with `output "label":` or `o "label":`.

 ### Miscellaneous
 The interpreter ignores whitespace and newlines.
 And it's case-insensitive. `SUREFEET` and `sure feet` are identical.
+Labels inside "double quotes" preserve case and spaces, but they're not used in calculations.

-## Dice Rolls
+## The Actions
 RiskyPlay supports many types of dice rolls, such as normal d6 rolls, skill rolls, blocks, armor breaks, injury rolls, and arbitrary rolls.

 ###  Normal rolls